Trevor Philips: Grand Theft Auto V

 Trevor was born in Canada, just north of the border of the United States.
 He grew up with a physically abusive father and an emotionally abusive mother.
 He loved planes, and at some point entered the military as a pilot, but was quickly forced to leave after being reproved in a psychological evaluation.
 Later on, Trevor committed crimes, the first one being a small robbery that landed him in jail for six months.
-Due to good behavior, he was out in four.
+Due to good behaviour, he was out in four.
 He would continue his criminal ways, including using his piloting skills to become a smuggler.
 Trevor met Michael Townley in 1993 and they realised that they wanted to earn money by performing large heists, so they joined forces and became successful in doing so over the following years.
-Their partnership began to strain after Michael married a stripper named Amanda and started a family with her.
+Their partnership began to strain after Michael got married and started a family.
 Despite this, Trevor grew close to Michael's children, who came to see him as their uncle.

 In 2004, during a heist in Ludendorff, North Yankton, Michael and mutual accomplice Brad Snider are shot by police while Trevor escapes.
 While on the run, Trevor is led to believe that Michael died and Brad was sent to jail.
 Trevor eventually settles in Sandy Shores, a small town in Blaine County, San Andreas, where he establishes a small criminal enterprise that smuggles weapons and manufactures methamphetamine, which he hopes will grow into a large empire.
 Due to raging abandonment issues, Trevor surrounds himself with two loyal friends that he kidnapped and brainwashed from their previous lives named "Nervous" Ron Jakowski and Wade Hebert.
 Trevor enters an uneasy truce with his competitors in Sandy Shores, including the Lost Motorcycle Club led by Johnny Klebitz, the Varrios Los Aztecas, and the O'Neil Brothers.

 In 2013, Trevor finds out that Michael faked his death, and is so spooked and enraged that he breaks the truce and kills most of his competition in one outburst of violence, a deadly streak that continues when a potential game-changing deal with a group of triads falls through.
 He later drives to Los Santos, taking over the apartment and ruining the life of Wade's cousin Floyd, and reunites with Michael, who took on the surname "De Santa" and is supposedly living in witness protection.
 Though Michael is reluctant to have Trevor back in his life again, he eventually introduces him to Franklin Clinton, after which the two perform heists again, this time including Franklin.
 Trevor is determined to rob anything guarded by Merryweather Security Consulting, a private security firm that he dislikes, but he often fails.